stephen-l-jones/stephen-l-jones.github.io/static/markdown/how-to-make-rigorous-strategic-decisions.md

 ---

-<p class="endnote" id="end-1"><a href="#note-1">1.</a> Net operating profit after tax (NOPAT) captures a firm’s operating profits after factoring in taxes and factoring out profits related to financing decisions.
-NOPAT growth is measured as a percentage change from one year to the next or over a longer period of time.</p>
+[^1].
+Net operating profit after tax (NOPAT) captures a firm’s operating profits after factoring in taxes and factoring out profits related to financing decisions.
+NOPAT growth is measured as a percentage change from one year to the next or over a longer period of time.